saltydogtechnology/terraform-provider-awsenvsecretlayer/docs/resources/lambda.md

 - `compatible_runtimes` (List of String) - A list of runtimes this layer is compatible with.
 - `license_files` (List of String) - A list of license files to be included in the AWS Lambda Layer.
 - `secrets_arns` (List of String, Sensitive) - A list of AWS Secrets Manager ARNs to be fetched and included in the AWS Lambda Layer.
+- `envs_map` (Map of String) -  A map of environment variables to be included in the AWS Lambda Layer .env file.
 - `skip_destroy` (Boolean) - If set to true, the AWS Lambda Layer will not be destroyed when the Terraform resource is destroyed.
 - `stored_secrets_hash` (String) - A hash of the stored secrets to be compared to the current secrets.
 - `yaml_config` (String) - The YAML configuration to be parsed and processed.